Codewithjalloh/SocratesWebsite/README.md

 # SocratesWebsite
-basic html and css website about socrates the philosopher.
+html and css only website about socrates the philosopher.